MarlonDemas/jon-chretien/README.md

-# jonchretien-site-rebuilt
+# jon-chretien
-Rebuilding the jonchetin.com website to be as close as possible to the original website using my own HTML and CSS.
+Rebuilding the jonchretin.com website to be as close as possible to the original website using my own HTML and CSS.
+This is the second project for the lifechoices coding course to test how far I have come and to see whether I can rebuild a site to be as close as possible or exactly the same as the given site using my own code.

 ## Technologies used